recolude/swagger-unity-codegen/README.md

 ## TODO

-Ordered by priority!
+Ordered by priority (to me)!

+- [X] Scriptable Object For Configuration.
+- [ ] Easier Request Building
+- [ ] Don't include definitions that are never used
 - [ ] Support Searilizing Bodies
-- [ ] Easier Request Building
 - [ ] Optional Parameters In Request Body
 - [ ] Embedded object definitions
 - [ ] Embedded array object definitions
+- [ ] Generate a scriptable object for any definition found in the swagger file
 - [ ] Ability to generate `*.unitypackage`
 - [ ] YAML support
 - [ ] OpenAPI support